 The Capital One Venture Rewards Credit Card

 Next on our list of the best starter credit cards is a longtime favorite.
-It’s the Capital One Venture Rewards Credit Card.
+It's the *capone venture*.

 Every Venture Mile is worth 1 cent apiece, which means the 75,000-mile bonus gets you at least $750 toward travel.
-You can also book flights, hotels, and rental cars through the new Capital One Travel Portal or send your points to an impressive array of Capital One transfer partners to get even more value out of these miles – at least when those transfer partners are available.
+You can also book flights, hotels, and rental cars through the new Capital One Travel Portal or send your points to an impressive array of Capital One transfer partners to get even more value out of these miles.
 Some of our favorites include Air France/KLM, Air Canada Aeroplan, British Airways, and Turkish Airlines.

 Having the option to go the easy route or take things to the next level through transfer partners is what makes Capital One miles – and the Venture Card – such a great place to get started.